What Are My Rights When Hybrid Working?

 Ensuring physical safety is essential for hybrid employees, especially those who may be alone while working from home.
 Employers should provide guidance on creating safe home workspaces, including recommendations for ergonomic furniture, proper lighting, and the prevention of trip hazards.
 Additionally, employers should establish protocols for reporting any safety concerns or incidents, whether they occur at home or on-site.

-Access to personal safety technology, such as the Peoplesafe Pro App, can provide an extra layer of security and peace of mind for employees working remotely.
+Access to personal safety technology, such as the Peoplesafe lone worker app, can provide an extra layer of security and peace of mind for employees working remotely.
 With the app, employees can set welfare checks at predetermined intervals to confirm their safety.
 If the check is missed, an alarm is raised to our dedicated control centre, here an expertly trained controller can contact pre-defined escalation contacts or alert the emergency services if necessary.

 This ensures that employees who suffer an accident, injury, or illness receive the necessary support, even if they are unable to call for help themselves.